calaldees/teachingWorkshops/teacherTraining/courseMechanics.md

 * Take group responsibility for organising your important information
 * By pro-actively managing this you will be much more aware of the important information

+### Your schools?

+Have you been informed about "meet the mentor"?